Canada coronavirus death toll jumps, officials could punish those ignoring precautions

-OTTAWA (Reuters) - The Canadian death toll from the coronavirus outbreak jumped almost 50% percent to 19 in less than a day on Sunday, and impatient officials threatened to punish people refusing to take precautions to fight the spread of the highly contagious illness.
+OTTAWA (Reuters) - The Canadian death toll from the coronavirus outbreak jumped by more than 50% on Sunday, and impatient officials threatened to punish people refusing to take precautions to fight the spread of the highly contagious illness.

-Ottawa said late on Saturday that 13 people had died from the respiratory illness caused by the virus, but by 9 a.m.
-ET (1300 GMT) on Sunday that had grown to 19.
-The number of confirmed cases rose to 1,388 from 1,099.
+The number of deaths from the respiratory disease rose to 20 by 6 p.m.
+(2200 GMT) on Sunday from 13 the previous day, Ottawa said, while the number of confirmed cases jumped to 1,430 from 1,099.
+There are coronavirus cases in all 10 Canadian provinces.

 Canada has already closed its borders to all but essential travel and announced a C$27 billion ($19 billion) aid package for people and businesses most affected by the crisis.
 Prime Minister Justin Trudeau said more measures would be needed.

 “We’re looking now at what those next steps are to ensure that our economy is able to pick up again once we’re through this.
-It is likely to take months,” he told reporters, but did not give details.
+It is likely to take months,” he told reporters on Sunday, but did not give details.

 The House of Commons will return on Tuesday to approve the stimulus package.
-A handful of legislators will be present, since only 20 Parliamentarians are needed to conduct business.
+A handful of legislators will be present, since only 20 parliamentarians are needed to conduct business.

-Ottawa says people who have returned from abroad must isolate themselves for 14 days and Health Minister Patty Hajdu said she could use the federal Quarantine Act to sanction those ignoring this requirement.
+Ottawa says people who have returned from abroad must isolate themselves for 14 days and Health Minister Patty Hajdu said she could use the federal Quarantine Act to sanction those ignoring that requirement.

 “We will use every measure ... to ensure compliance,” she told a briefing. “(This) could include monetary penalties up to, and including, criminal penalties.”

-Nova Scotia on Sunday became the latest of Canada’s 10 provinces to declare a state of emergency, closing borders to non-residents and threatening to arrest those who do not practice self-distancing.
+Nova Scotia on Sunday became the last of Canada’s provinces to declare a state of emergency, closing borders to non-residents and threatening to arrest those who do not practice self-distancing.

 Premier Stephen McNeil told a news conference that despite warnings to avoid meeting in large groups, people were flocking to provincial parks and other common areas.